 Laura Woodward has been a vet for over 20 years.
-She has worked as a surgeon in Universities, charities, UK, India & Australia.
+She has worked as a surgeon in Universities, charities and private practices in the UK, India & Australia.

-Laura is also an ACPNL affiliated Counsellor specialising in stress management, anxiety and depression.
-She also has vast experience of bereavement and relationship counselling.
+Laura is an ACPNL and ISPC affiliated Counsellor specialising in child and adolescent counselling, and adult stress management, anxiety and depression.

 This is a new and unique service specifically tailored to the needs of our profession.
 While many life coaches are out there, this is the only UK based counselling service specifically for vets by vets.

-She has been the surgeon at Village Vet Hampstead for 10 years.
+Laura has been the surgeon at Village Vet Hampstead for over 10 years.

 Laura is a vet, a counsellor, a personal trainer, a wife and a mother.
 She is a member of the Association of Counsellors and Psychotherapists in London with a Diploma in Therapeutic Counselling.

 ACPNL is a group of Counsellors and Psychotherapists in North London who meet regularly to discuss current issues and advancements in mental wellbeing.

 “Mindfulness for vets” and “Cognitive behavioural therapy”.
 Trendy buzz words? or the tools you and your team need?

 For you , as an individual, we will show you how to be the employer, vet or nurse who inspires others.
 You will be the staff member who is raising the bar and encouraging others to reach for it.

 You will learn how to communicate effectively and you will find others responding to you in the same way.